-- Fill out a Certificate Enrollment Form and return it to Donna Meves, Flexible Learning Manager, 2740 W. Mason St., P. O. Box 19042, Green Bay, WI 54307-9042.
-We will send you a welcome packet including a Certificate Completion Request Form. - 2.
+- Fill out a Certificate Enrollment Form (see page 111) and return it to Enrollment Services, 2740 W. Mason St., P. O. Box 19042, Green Bay, WI 54307-9042. - 2.
 Successfully complete the courses in your certificate.

-Please note that 25 percent of the credits must be taken at NWTC for you to receive a certificate from the College. - After completing the courses, fill out the Certificate Completion Request Form and return it to Donna Meves, Flexible Learning Manager, NWTC, 2740 W. Mason St., P. O. Box 19042, Green Bay, WI 54307-9042, for verification. - 4.
-If your transcript shows that you have successfully completed all the courses in your certificate, you will receive your certificate within two weeks.
+Please note that 25 percent of the credits must be taken at

+NWTC for you to receive a certificate from the College. - If your transcript shows that you have successfully completed all the courses in your certificate, you will receive your certificate within two weeks.
 You will be notified if we cannot verify that you have completed the courses. - Certificate completers are eligible to participate in our graduation ceremonies (May and December).
 Certificates which contain 15 or more credits are eligible for honor cords.
 Information will be mailed to you with your certificate.